 Creating drawings based on rows and columns

-The GraphGrid consists of a frame that is provided with rubber bands to create rows, columns and axes.
-The GraphGrid also includes tools to draw graphs for standard functions: sine(X), cosine(X), tangent(X), X to the power of two (X^2) and One divided by X (1/X).
+The GraphGrid consists of a frame equipped with rubber bands to create rows, columns and axes.
+The GraphGrid also includes tools to draw graphs for standard functions: sine(X), cosine(X), tangent(X), X to the power of two (X^2) and one divided by X (1/X).

 Cells for games

 A regular grid of cells, columns and rows can provide useful guidance.
 For example, creative drawings with patterns in the cells, like a mosaic.
 Many puzzles and games are played on a game board made up of squares, such as battleships and tic-tac-toe.
-In games like Yahtzee you can keep the scores by tallying in the squares.
-The higher rubber bands that are placed around the frame can be used to distinguish different parts of the game board or the scorecard.
+In games like Yahtzee, you can keep the scores by tallying in the squares.
+The higher rubber bands around the frame can be used to distinguish different parts of the game board or the scorecard.

 Cells for School work

-In school there are many applications where the ‘graphing paper’ of the GraphGrid comes in handy.
+In school, there are many applications where the ‘graphing paper’ of the GraphGrid comes in handy.
 Using the cells can help with learning to count or to learn the tables of multiplication.
-In secondary school, the GraphGrid is ideal to make bar charts to present statistical information.
+In secondary school, the GraphGrid is ideal for making bar charts to present statistical information.

 Graphs in mathematics and science

 Construct a graph by using the grid as a coordinate system.
 Higher placed rubber bands can easily be identified as the x- and y-axis.
-Alternatively use the hyperbole, parabola or syntang tool to draw a graph fast and accurate.
+Alternatively, use the hyperbole, parabola or sine/tangent tool to draw a graph quickly and accurately.

 3D shapes